Introduction to Dual Eligibility

 Next steps:

-At the end of the day, dual eligibility is about more than just saving money.
-It’s about having the health coverage you deserve.
+At the end of the day, dual eligibility is about having health coverage that supports you.